shanickcuello/shanickcuello/README.md

 - 🔒 I am passionate about hacking and cybersecurity, and I work with Kali Linux and Python.
 ---

-## 🌟 About Me

-I'm a software engineer specialized in mobile development.
-With over 7 years of experience, I've honed my skills in **Mobile**, **Backend**, and **VideoGames** development.
-I'm passionate about solid patterns, **Test Driven Development (TDD)**, and **Domain Driven Design (DDD)** among other design patterns.
-But I'm not just a hacker/developer.
-I'm that spark of motivation for the team, always pushing to improve, optimize processes, and actively participate in the entire agile cycle. **Always learning, always growing!** 📈✨

----

 ## 💼 Technologies & Skills

 - **Languages & Frameworks:**